sbecker11/sushi-rag-app/README.md

 ## Testing

-### Comprehensive Test Suite ✅
+### Testing Architecture

-The project includes **69 comprehensive unit tests** covering backend validation, database error handling, and frontend UI/error handling.
+This diagram shows how the comprehensive test suite (69 tests) validates the entire application from backend API to frontend UI.

 <details>
 <summary>🧪 Testing Architecture Diagram (click to expand)</summary>